grimkor/GrimbaHack/README.md

 These settings will only work in training mode currently:
 #### Show Frame Data
 Shows the frame data for the current character, please note that this calculation is still in testing and may not be accurate.
 To get the most accurate results you must be holding a movement button at the end of the move as the calculation is tied to the animation system.

+## To Fix
+- [ ] Frame advantage is not resetting per hit when hit/blockstun doesn't expire.
+- [ ] Menu closed by default.
+- [ ] Multi-select select should be false by default, it currently needs to be toggled off then on to work.
+- [ ] Add UniverseLib to the release files.
+- [ ] Frame advantage shows up in versus matches by default.